tjoskar/ng-lazyload-image/README.md

 > Lazy image loader for Angular 2

-About 90 loc and no dependencies (except for ng2 and rxjs of curse)
+About 90 loc and no dependencies (except for ng2 and rxjs of course)

 Demo: http://tjoskar.github.io/ng2-lazyload-image/